IMS-Bio2Core-Facility/lta/README.md

 across both tissues and lipid classes.
 The p-values for these distances are calculated using the method outlined by [N. Chung, et. al.][jaccard].
+For ENFC,
+fold change is only meaningful if both values are non-0.
+Where this is *not* true,
+NaN has been substituted,
+leaving an empty cell in the output.

 ## Contributing